About this BritLit kit

 The kit, originally written in 2003, was updated in 2007 and 2013.
 The editing process has been the result of a continuing trend for shorter kits.
 Most of the original material which has been excluded from this kit is still available on request from firstname.lastname@example.org

 The materials in this BritLit Kit are available to download in the Attachments box below.
 To download pdf files and audio, right click on the file and save to your computer.

-You can also listen to the audio from the kit streamed here on the site:
+You can also listen to the audio included in the attachments below.